timmseth/Fido/README.md

 * Works great with PhpMyAdmin.

-## Future Features
-* Automatically calculates most efficient route for new fiber.
-* Automatically calculates loss and cable requirements.
-* Modular design to allow quick customization of individual sections of the front end.

 ## What it accomplishes:
 ### Complete C.R.U.D.
 Management of Fiber Optic Resources.
 C.R.U.D. stands for "Create.
 Read.
 Update.
 Delete.".<br />